Fátima Báñez

 María Fátima Báñez García (born 6 January 1967), better known as Fátima Báñez, is a Spanish politician, economist and jurist.
 She was Minister of Employment and Social Security from December 2011 until June 2018, when a vote of no-confidence against Mariano Rajoy ousted the government.
+Since February 2025 is an external member of Iberdrola Energía Internacional, a subsidiary of Iberdrola.

 Education

 Báñez holds a degree in Law and in Economics and Business Studies from the Comillas Pontifical University (ICADE).
 She served as a councillor of the Andalusia Radio and Television (1997-2000).

 Career

 Báñez was a member of the Spanish Parliament during the seventh, the eighth, the ninth and the tenth terms, representing Huelva Province.
 In this capacity, she held the following positions: